AledPeart/plant-base/README.md

 #### Colours

 ![Colour Pallet](static/images/colors.png) source www.coolers.co
 * The main site color will be green.
-In keeping with the plant theme and to adhre to a pastel pallete (#9EC2AF)
+In keeping with the plant theme and to adhere to a pastel pallet (#9EC2AF)
 * The site background is white (#FFFFFF)
 * The cards and boxes will be a very light grey (#FAFAFA)
 * Button will have a  grey hover colour of (#777777)
-* In addition the flashed messages and information/warnings will use Bootstraps warning yellow (#FFC107)
+* In addition, the flashed messages and information/warnings will use Bootstraps warning yellow (#FFC107)
  ![Yellow](static/images/yellow.png)

 #### Fonts